phidatahq/phidata/README.md

 - Ask a question:

 ```
-How do I make chicken tikka salad?
+How do I make pad thai?
 ```

 - See how the Assistant searches the knowledge base and returns a response.